KvRae/MINE-Docs/docs/support/contact_us.md

   </div>
 </div>

+---

 ## <span class="emoji"> :fontawesome-solid-hands-clapping: </span> Acknowledgements

-We would like to thank the rest of the mobile team at Machinestalk for their support and guidance throughout the development process.
+We appreciate the wider mobile team at Machinestalk for their support and guidance.

 <div class="team-members">
     <div class="card">